andrewgurung/functional-intro/README.md

 ### Curried Functions
 - Functions that take their arguments one at time are called curried functions
 - Any function with more than two arguments can be curried by returning nested functions
+- Curried functions are flexible because of partially applied functions
+- Unless tuple is required, all functions in Haskell are curried

 - add' is a curried function that takes an integer which returns a function that also takes an integer as argument and returns an integer
 ```
 add' :: Int -> (Int -> Int)

-Can also be written as
+Can also be written without paranthesis where arrow associates to the right.

 add' :: Int -> Int -> Int
 ```